What is Organic Coffee?

 The short answer is yes.
 Coffee production uses a wide range of resources, from the need for nutrients in the soil to the constant attention needed to prevent weeds and pathogens in the water used in many processing methods.
 And facility for milling and storing it.
 Adding synthetic chemicals and pesticides to that chain of action only makes coffee production more impactful for the environment, especially the native flora and fauna.

-From its history, the Organic certification is a premier commitment to the environment – not quality or livelihood.
+From its history, Organic certification is a premier commitment to the environment – not quality or livelihood.

 That said, there will be plenty of places where organic farming is difficult, if not impossible, and in others where environmental, logistical, or financial conditions get in the way—certified organic.